arialdomartini/oh-my-git/README.md

 from ```.profile``` to ```.bash_profile```

+---

-**Q**: Hey, where's my current virtualenv name?
+#### Hey, where's my current virtualenv name?
 It disappeared from the prompt!
 Or it appears like this

 ![virtualenv badly rendered](https://cloud.githubusercontent.com/assets/150719/5852434/06933e88-a217-11e4-81a0-153c5a300b0a.png)